 When you fuel your body with mostly protein and (natural) fat instead of carbs, your body goes into a natural state called ketosis, where ketones are produced directly from a breakdown of fats in the liver.

 The primary goal of living on a keto diet is to achieve an optimal level of ketosis, a metabolic state that burns up fat quickly, leading to faster weight loss and other benefits.

 Sticking to a keto diet also improves mental focus, as ketones nourish brain activity and spikes do not deter psychological strength in blood sugar.
 Studies have shown a keto diet can also be used to treat epilepsy.

 If you’re just getting started on your keto diet and the thought of cutting out carbohydrates seems daunting, this article will serve as a guide of what should be on your plate.

 Groups of Foods You Can Eat on a Keto Diet

 Your main food groups of foods you can eat on the keto diet will consist of healthy fats.
 For optimal results, aim for a diet that is made up of 70 percent fats, 25 percent proteins, and 5 percent of carbohydrates.

 Your menu while on the keto diet includes vegetable oils, all types of meat, eggs, and fish, dairy products such as butter and cheese, vegetables that grow above the ground, and nuts and seeds (except for legumes).

 Utilizing Protein in Your Keto Diet

 To speed up weight loss and optimize your health, get your protein from the highest-quality sources possible.
 Grass-fed and locally raised beef is an excellent option where available.

 Make a habit of reading the label of any food you are considering purchasing to be aware of what you will consume honestly.

 An excellent source of both healthy fat and protein are dairy products.
 Choose full-fat options when pouring milk and adding cheese to your plate to adhere to the keto diet.

 Consuming Healthy Fats and Vegetables

 You’ll be eating fat thanks to the meat you are eating, but it may be helpful to add in cheese, butter, coconut oil, or vegetable oil to your meals to adjust your fat intake.

 These plants are dense with nutrients but low in carbohydrates.
 Prime examples of these are spinach and kale.
 Avocados are an excellent option for a side, breakfast, or snack.

 Best Keto Diet Snacks to Curb Hunger

 It is essential to eat enough food to maintain blood sugar levels and curb hunger, but take care to not overindulge in snacking while you are not hungry, as this can undermine the weight loss results of your keto diet.

 In the event a snack is necessary, nuts are an excellent option.
 Macadamia, Brazil, pecans, and almonds are popular choices among keto dieters as these have more protein and fat.

-Some other quick and easy snack options for your keto diet are hard boiled eggs, cold cuts (be sure to study the label!) and string cheese.
+Some other quick and easy snack options for your keto diet are hard-boiled eggs, cold cuts (be sure to study the label!), and string cheese.

 Foods to Avoid While on a Keto Diet

 As you likely know by now, the main foods to avoid while sticking to your keto diet are the majority of fruits and grains.
 You may have small amounts of berries as an exception to this rule because they don’t have as many carbs.

 Unfortunately for beer lovers, this drink is full of carbs and should not be consumed at all, or in minimal moderation.
 If you are toasting a celebration, it is best to raise a glass of low-carb wine or plain spirits.

-Maximizing Average Weight Loss During Ketosis
+How to Maximize Your Weight Loss During Ketosis

 Drinking plenty of water throughout the day improves your bodily functions and flushes out toxins.
 Getting enough sleep every night also keeps your body running smoothly and reduces the stress hormone cortisol.